hapax/hapax.github.io/assets/teaching.md

 You get the idea: at stage $n$, there are kinks at all numbers $x\in (0, 1)$ with binary expansions of length $n+1$.
 In the limit $n \to \infty$, there will be a kink at every number $x
-\in (0,1)$ with a finite binary expansion, i.e. *every rational number*.
+\in (0,1)$ with a finite binary expansion.
-The rational numbers, and hence the kinks, are dense in the reals.
+Like the finite decimal expansions we are used to working with, these binary expansions are indeed dense in the reals.

 There are a few loose ends here.
 First, there is the question of *pointwise convergence*: is the